santiago1234/mxb-genomes/demographic/data/211231-mL-coding/test/README.md

 The numer 3 is the only number that I expect to observe.
 The test is sucessful.

-# Test 2: Variants observed in the genotypes are a subset of all possible variants.
+# Test 2: Variants observed in the genotypes are a subset of all possible variants (universe).

-* I took all variants, in the genotypes, that are synonymous in chr22.
+* I took all variants, in the genotypes, that are missense in chr22.
 * Then I generete a list with all the possible variants (universe) that were annotated as missense.

 The test consists in checking that the genotypes (missense) variants are a subset of the universe (missense) variants.